Skip to main content

 Start

-# Start with default configuration file (systemg.yaml)
+Start with the default configuration file:

 sysg start

-# Start with a specific configuration file
+Start with a specific configuration file:

 sysg start --config systemg.yaml

-# Start as a daemon process
+Start as a daemon process with a specific configuration file:

 sysg start --config systemg.yaml --daemonize